There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 Concrete floors are common in the postmodern style, as is functionless décor, such as empty frames.

-Colour wise, you want to contrast a neutral palette of greys and creams with the bold colours of the furniture and accessories.
+Colour wise, you want to contrast a neutral palette of greys and creams with the bold colors and bright colors of the furniture and accessories.
 Dazzle with patterns and multi-coloured textures.

 Remember, the unorthodox is encouraged!
 If the postmodern style is too bold for you, you can combine touches of the style’s playfulness in another interior design style.